How To Answer an Arizona Debt Collection Court Summons

 Question 6

 The sixth question reads: “I am asking the court to deny Plaintiff’s claim.
 The Plaintiff is not entitled to judgment because.”
-This is where you can raise your affirmative defenses.
+This is the section where you can list any affirmative defenses — legal reasons you believe the court should not rule against you.

 Step 3: Raise Your Defenses

 Question 6 is where you can point out any incorrect or missing information in the complaint.
-It’s also where you can tell the court about any affirmative defenses.
-An affirmative defense is a reason the plaintiff should lose the case, even if everything in the complaint is true.
+It’s also where you can raise any affirmative defenses.
+An affirmative defense is a reason the court should not rule against you, even if some of the statements in the complaint are true.

-Some of the most common affirmative defenses in debt lawsuits are:
+🛡️ Some common affirmative defenses in debt lawsuits include:

 You already paid the debt.

-You were wrongly identified as the owner of the debt.
+You were wrongly identified as the person who owes the debt.

 The debt was discharged in bankruptcy.